dvishal485/flipkart-scraper-api/README.md

       - Share URL (More presentable URL)
       - Highlights
       - Specifications

+  - Different Mode with different output size as per requirement
     - Fetch the product result without any specifications as well as with condensed form of specifications as per requirement.
     - Search for some specific specification and only fetch those specs which meet the requirements.